sridharsabarish/yocto/Exercises/exercise8-Layers.md

     </details>

-1. The `bitabke-layers` is a useful tool, one of its commands helps us make a new layer.
+1. Explore The `bitabake-layers` command and find which command helps us make a new layer.

 <details>